jk367/personal_website/content/photos/back_tattoo.md

 draft: false
 ---

-One night, in the russia bar below my flat in Tbilisi, I commented on my friends tattoo.
+One night, in the Russian bar below my flat in Tbilisi, I commented on my friends tattoo.
 He took off his shirt and showed me his back.